-Credit will be granted to students transferring from an accredited institution where:
+Credit will be considered and granted to students transferring from an accredited institution only if:

-- a. official transcripts are available that show the grade earned was a C or higher AND - the published course description from that institution is deemed equivalent in scope, content, academic level, and number of credits to a course offered at PIU/PIES.
-OR - c. personal communication with a representative of the other institution makes it clear that the course from that institution is equivalent in scope, content, academic level, and number of credits to a course offered at PIU/PIES. - d. courses which do not meet the equivalency requirements of PIU/PIES may be granted to the student for elective credit.
+- official transcripts are available that show the grade earned was a C or higher, AND - the published course description from that institution is deemed equivalent in scope, content, academic level, and number of credits to a course offered at PIU/PIES, OR personal communication with a representative of the other institution makes it clear that the course from that institution is equivalent in scope, content, academic level, and number of credits to a course offered at PIU/PIES.

+Courses which do not meet the equivalency requirements of PIU/PIES may be accepted for elective credit.